Severance Pay Meaning

 Severance pay is that pay which is paid to employees who are removed or terminated from the employment of the company.
 It is generally paid to the employees who are being let go from the job due to the reasons of job elimination or downsizing, rather than the reasons for voluntary termination of job on the part of the employees.

 - The severance is not mandatory.
 It has some rules to be followed.

-- If an organization is having more than 100 employees then according to W.A.R.N.
+- If an organization has more than 100 employees, then according to W.A.R.N.
 Act (Workers Adjustments & Training Notification Act), the organization is planning for a lay off then the employer needs to give a legal notice of 60 days to leave the organization.
-And on failure to give such notice the organization then would have to legally pay the Severance pay to all the employees the company is planning to lay them off without the prior notice to them.
+And on failure to give such notice, the organization then would have to legally pay the Severance pay to all the employees the company is planning to lay them off without the prior notice to them.

 Why Are Companies Providing?

 Severance is a kind of courtesy to the employees as it helps the employees much required time to find a new job with the least of salary paid without being on the job.
 That is the employees who are terminated not because of low performance, but because of budget cuts or laying off, providing them with this pay helps them find a new job with an advance salary.
 It is also related to the goodwill of the company unless the employer is obligated to pay to the employees by way of the employment agreement or elsewhere in the rules of the employers.